-- ICBA and community banks are concerned the CFPB’s reliance on enforcement actions, rather than authoritative written guidance, creates compliance uncertainty for community banks and threatens to reduce access to credit and other financial products and services.
+- ICBA and community banks are concerned the CFPB’s use of enforcement actions, rather than authoritative written guidance, creates compliance uncertainty for community banks and threatens to reduce access to credit and other financial products and services.

-- Banks with assets of $50 billion or less should be exempt from examination and enforcement by the CFPB and instead be examined and supervised by their prudential regulators for compliance with consumer protection regulation.
+- Banks with assets of $50 billion or less should be exempt from examination and enforcement by the CFPB and instead be examined and supervised by their prudential regulators for compliance with consumer protection regulations.

-Replacing single-director governance with a five-member commission would allow for diverse views and expertise on issues before the CFPB and thus build in a system of checks and balances.
-A commission would promote measured and non-partisan agency action and would result in balanced, high-quality rules and effective consumer protection.
+Replacing single-director governance with a five-member commission would allow for diverse views and expertise on issues before the CFPB and build in a system of checks and balances.
+A commission would promote measured and non-partisan agency decision making which would more likely result in balanced, high-quality rules and effective consumer protection.

-Enforcement Concerns.
 The CFPB is using enforcement actions – including charges of unfair, deceptive, or abusive acts or practices (UDAAP) – as a means of regulating marketplace behavior.
 This reliance on enforcement actions in place of issuing rules and other authoritative guidance creates significant concerns for community banks which do not have teams of attorneys and compliance professionals to parse the CFPB’s many decisions for compliance risk.
-The CFPB should work with responsible industry stakeholders to develop authoritative written guidance that provides clear examples of permitted and forbidden practices.
+The CFPB should work with appropriate industry stakeholders to develop authoritative written guidance that provides clear examples of permitted and forbidden practices.

-Raising the exemption level for CFPB examination and enforcement from $10 billion in assets to $50 billion would enhance consumer protection by allowing the CFPB to concentrate on greatest threat to consumers, megabanks and non-bank financial services providers.
+Raising the exemption level for CFPB examination and enforcement from $10 billion in assets to $50 billion would enhance consumer protection by allowing the CFPB to concentrate on the greatest threat to consumers, megabanks and non-bank financial services providers.
 Banks of less than $50 billion in assets would continue to be examined for compliance with CFPB rules by their prudential regulators.
 Community bank supervision is more balanced and effective when a single regulator examines for both safety and soundness and consumer protection.

-Staff Contact: Joe Gormley
+Staff Contact: Rhonda Thomas-Whitley